Error: Input not defined.

 year is not in range: 2002 <= year <= 2019.

 The rows indicate day of the month with the months shown in the columns.
 Blank entries indicate that there is missing data or that there is no such date.
 Values marked with a different colour are calculated using incomplete data.
-When there are too many missing observations in a day the HDD is computed from the average of the daily extremes.
-Depending on what data is missing during the day the HDD value computed in this way may be a poor estimate of the real value.
+At this time GDD is calculated using the simplified method.
+The daily high and low temperature are averaged then the base temperature is removed.
+Negative GDD values are recorded as zero.
+In addition, the daily high temperature is capped at 30 °C before the average is calculated.

 The totals shown on this page include all data that we have collected for each station.
 Annual and monthly totals will be incomplete for stations that came online part way through the year or where data collection didn't occur for some reason.
 Values shown here may be recalculated in the future using a different algorithm.